jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

 an 80-column IBM PC monitor, each running their own copy of COMMAND.COM.

-Sessions define a *context* within which one or more DOS programs may run, and the system automatically multi-tasks between sessions, providing the benefits a multi-tasking operating system while also supporting the traditional DOS application model.
+Sessions define a *context* within which one or more DOS programs may run, and the system automatically multitasks between sessions, providing the benefits a multitasking operating system while also supporting the traditional DOS application model.

-At the moment, the CONSOLE driver is fairly dumb -- it will create contexts with any size and position, without regard for other contexts, so if you define two or more overlapping contexts, expect to see a mess on the screen.
+At the moment, the Console driver is fairly dumb -- it will create contexts with any size and position, without regard for other contexts, so if you define two or more overlapping contexts, expect to see a mess on the screen.